-Create an Apache Kafka Client App for Clojure on Confluent Platform
+Create a Kafka Client App for Clojure for Use With Confluent Platform

 In this tutorial, you will run a Clojure client application that produces messages to and consumes messages from an Apache Kafka® cluster.